 A D.C. bar violated vaccine rules.
-Now it may lose its liquor license.
+Its liquor license is being suspended.

 On Wednesday, the city’s Alcoholic Beverage Control Board voted to refer Big Board to the D.C. attorney general to draft a suspension notice, documents show.
+The D.C. attorney general’s office confirmed Thursday that it was drafting the suspension notice.

 Jared Powell, a spokesman for the D.C.
-Alcoholic Beverage Regulation Administration (ABRA), said in an email that establishments who receive suspension notices “cannot sell, serve, or allow the consumption of alcoholic beverages, nor can they purchase or take delivery of alcoholic beverages from wholesalers or manufacturers while the liquor license is suspended.”
+Alcoholic Beverage Regulation Administration (ABRA), said in an email that establishments that receive suspension notices “cannot sell, serve, or allow the consumption of alcoholic beverages, nor can they purchase or take delivery of alcoholic beverages from wholesalers or manufacturers while the liquor license is suspended.”
 Licensees may request hearings on suspensions within three days of their receipt, Powell said.

-D.C. attorney general’s office and managers of the Big Board couldn’t immediately be reached for comment.
+Managers of the Big Board couldn’t immediately be reached for comment.

-The Big Board’s ABRA case report shows charges that the bar violated indoor mask and vaccine requirements were “substantiated.”
+The Big Board’s ABRA case report shows that charges that the bar violated indoor mask and vaccine requirements were “substantiated.”

 “Specifically, employees and the owner were not wearing facemasks; patrons were entering the establishment not wearing facemasks; the establishment was not checking for proof of vaccination, and did not post the required signage,” the report said of an inspector’s visit on Saturday.